 Bridgewater SmartCentre is a 47,000 square foot shopping centre that is situated on 15.27 acres at New Pine Grove Road and Route 10 in Bridgewater, Nova Scotia.
-National tenants include Staples, Boston Pizza, Swiss Chalet, Reitmans, PJ's Pets, EasyHome, Payless Shoesource, and EB Games.
+National tenants include Staples, Boston Pizza, Swiss Chalet,

+Reitmans, PJ's Pets, EasyHome, Payless Shoesource, and EB Games.
 An additional 21,000 square feet of development potential remain on the site.
-Shadow anchors include an 81,000 square foot Wal-Mart store, an 85,000 square foot Home Depot and a 72,000 square foot Canadian Tire store.
+Shadow anchors include an 81,000 square foot Wal-Mart store and a 72,000 square foot Canadian Tire store.